DN-debug/peux-os-sitebuild/src/pages/blog/rofi-themeing.md

 ---
-title: Gnome-Files on XFCE?
-Huh!
+title: Rofi-Theme -- Issue on XFCE
 subtitle: What sort of mix is this?
 date: '2021-02-11'
 excerpt: >-